Nov 18, 2019

 Many believe that smart homes are gimmicks.
-Whilst there are some not-so-smart some devices like the smart toothbrush.
-There are useful solutions that can benefit the modern-day family.
+Whilst there are some not-so-smart devices like the smart toothbrush.
+There are useful solutions that can benefit the modern day family.

 Door entry systems provide a video feed of who is at your door, to mobiles and tablets.
 This allows you to communicate directly to visitors from inside the safety of your home.

 Intelligent lighting systems can help when the whole family is heading out and lights are left on in several rooms.
 The integrated lights can be turned off from one button instead of turning every single light switch off, or simulate a random lived in routine while you are out.